+The seven-borough §78c trigger sits inside that picture, and on a much smaller scale.
 For most of the past eighteen months, the conversation about the 2024 NPPF reforms has been about the new standard method for housing need.
 That conversation matters strategically, but for the small-site applicant sitting in front of a refused application, the more practical change is one that has had almost no press coverage: a clause that quietly retires the old Housing Delivery Test buffer regime and replaces it with one that bites in seven specific London boroughs from 1 July 2026.
+Wandsworth, where the Glassmill site sits, is one of them.

 Why the trigger matters for refusal defensibility